ronliu/project-template/README.md

-Template for a project on React, Node, Express, MongoDB bundled with webpack!
+Template for a project on React, Node, Express, and MongoDB bundled with webpack!

 ### Setup
 - `npm install` to install dependencies